AUnicornWithNoLife/countdown/README.md

   make sure you have the latest version of [PHP](https://www.php.net/downloads.php)

   apart from making sure you have PHP their is no setup, just copy the files to where you want them, **just make sure not to change any file names, or move them around**

+  if you wish to get a release, go to the releases tab, then download the code.zip file, if it is not their download the release.zip file, if you wish to get the latest test version, clone the repository, then move the code folder to your desired location.

   # Before updating